 The dogs need mental stimulation and may suffer from separation anxiety if left alone for long periods.

 Getting a Golden Shepherd

 Because of their increasing popularity, this breed can be easily obtained from either specific breeders or pet shelters.
-Before working with a breeder, be sure to check references and ask for the health records of the parents.
-It’s also a good idea to meet the parents because that will give you a better idea of what their puppies will be like.
+Before working with a breeder, be sure to check references and ask for the parents’ health records.
+It’s also a good idea to meet the parents because that will give you a better idea of their puppies.